wentianli/MRI_RL/README.md

 For [MICCAI 2013 Grand Challenge](https://my.vanderbilt.edu/masi/workshops/) dataset, please download the data and extract images by running `prepare_data.py` in `MICCAI/`.

-For [fastMRI](https://fastmri.med.nyu.edu/) dataset, please download the data somewhere.
-The h5 files will directly be read.
+For [fastMRI](https://fastmri.med.nyu.edu/) dataset, the h5 files will directly be read.

-For ..., please unzip the file.

 ## Training

-To properly set the data path, you need to modify the variables `dataset` and `root` in the `config.py` file.
-To change the hyper-parameters, set 'config.py' in 'MICCAI/' or `fastMRI/` accordingly.
+To properly set the data path, you need to modify the variables `dataset` and `root` in the `config.py` file in `MICCAI/` or `fastMRI/` accordingly.
+The hyper-parameters are also set in `config.py`.

 For MICCAI, run
 ```